wilfer9008/Annotation_Tool_LARa/Annotation_Tool_LARa/readme.txt

 or by running start.bat

+Networks are available in:
+https://tu-dortmund.sciebo.de/s/YkpqlYOffFrmFr0

-Put this networks in a "network" folder https://tu-dortmund.sciebo.de/s/YkpqlYOffFrmFr0
+Place the networks in a folder called "networks"